zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 ##### Configuration

 In our demo, we put some theme configurations like `backgroundColor` and `tabBarTintColor` which will be shared in all MFEs to make visual consistency.
 And also, the color can be changed to adapt to dark mode automatically.
-Another configurations are host, here we shamelessly use Cam Jackson's APIs.
+Another configuration is API host, here we shamelessly use Cam Jackson's APIs.

 ```swift
 public struct Configuration {